ajw998/recommendation-list/README.md

 ### Law

+* Adolf Berle and Gardiner Means, *The Modern Corporation and Private Property* (Transaction Publishers 1932)

 * Tom Bingham, *The Rule of Law* (Penguin 2010)

 * Tom Bingham, *The Business of Judging: Selected Essays and Speeches 1985-1999* (OUP 2011)